probonopd/font-leutkirch/README.md

 ### Project status
 **NOTE: This is a development font.
 It is not yet ready for wider use or distribution to end-users.**
-Font sources are published in a public repository and a smith open workflow is used for building, testing and releasing.
+Font sources are published in a public repository and an open workflow is used for building, testing and releasing.
 You can contribute and report issues but please don't use this in production yet.

 ## Copyright and License